lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

     a.
 Create an instance of the plugin (InferenceEngine::InferencePlugin) for the specified device using the InferenceEngine::PluginDispatcher class

 2. Read the model IR

-    a.
        Read in IR files using InferenceEngine::CNNNetReader::ReadNetwork("Model.xml") and InferenceEngine::CNNNetReader::ReadWeights("Model.bin")

 3. Configure the inputs and outputs formats

-    a.
        Probe model for input and output information using InferenceEngine::CNNNetwork::getInputsInfo() and InferenceEngine::CNNNetwork::getOutputsInfo().

-    b.
        Optionally configure the precision and memory layout of inputs and outputs to match the model inputs and outputs using InferenceEngine::InputInfo::setPrecision() and InferenceEngine::InputInfo::setLayout()

 4. Load the model into the plugin

-    a.
        Load the model into the plugin using InferenceEngine::InferencePlugin::LoadNetwork() which will return a InferenceEngine::ExecutableNetwork object for the loaded network

 5. Create an inference request

-    a.
        Use the loaded plugin to create a request object (InferenceEngine::InferRequest::Ptr) that is used for control and holds input and output blobs using InferenceEngine::ExecutableNetwork::CreateInferRequestPtr()

 6. Prepare the input

-    a.
        Get the input blob(s) to hold input data using InferenceEngine::InferRequest::getBlob()

-    b.
        Reformat user input data into the format required by the model (e.g convert RGB user image to BGR for model) storing in the model’s format in the input blob.

 7. Run Inference

-    a.
       Request plugin to perform inference and wait for results using one of two modes:

-        i.
          Synchronous:

             1. InferenceEngine::InferRequest::Infer()

             2. Or InferenceEngine::InferRequest::StartAsync() immediately followed by InferenceEngine::InferRequest::Wait().

-        ii.
           Asynchronous:

             1. InferenceEngine::InferRequest::StartAsync()